Characteristic features, ecology and natural history:

 Open grounds (highland deserts)

-Sparsely vegetated or even non-vegetated grounds make up a large part of Iceland, especially in the interior (the highland deserts).
-The volcanic nature of this country, the slow soil formation on rock/pebble/ash grounds and the influence of human culture (wood-chopping in the past and {over-}grazing by sheep) have had a detrimental effect on Iceland's vegetation (see the "forest" section on top of this page).
-On these barren grounds two species thrive.
+Sparsely vegetated or even non-vegetated terrain covers a large part of Iceland, especially in the interior (the highland deserts).
+The volcanic nature of the country, slow soil formation on rock, pebble, and ash surfaces, and the impact of human activity (historical wood cutting and {over-}grazing by sheep) have had a detrimental effect on Iceland's vegetation (see the "forest" section at the top of this page).
+On these barren grounds, two species thrive.
 These are the Thrift (Armeria maritima - Geldingahnappur) Thrift (Armeria maritima - Geldingahnappur) and the Moss Campion (Silene acaulis - Holurt) Moss Campion (Silene acaulis - Holurt) .
-Apart from these two species many dwarf versions of plants from other vegetation types can be found.
-A common example is the Northern Rock-cress (Arabidopsis petraea - Melablóm) Northern Rock-cress (Arabidopsis petraea - Melablóm) which can be found in highland deserts as miniatures of the lowland individuals.
+Apart from these two species, many dwarf forms of plants from other vegetation types can be found.
+A common example is the Northern Rock-cress (Arabidopsis petraea - Melablóm) Northern Rock-cress (Arabidopsis petraea - Melablóm) which can be found in highland deserts as miniature forms of the lowland individuals.

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages